 A/B test everything

 This is the most important practice and what optimizing is all about.
 Testing can provide invaluable insight into what you need to improve to make your site better, increase conversions and increase revenue.
+Keep in mind that small changes can sometimes make an essential difference.
+A/B testing can show you what those changes are.
 Here are the basic steps of A/B testing:

 - Decide which issue you want to solve.

 - Perform the test by creating two versions of the landing page that only differ in the parameter you are comparing

 - Analyze the data and review the results to see what works better

 Building the perfect mobile landing page is no easy task.
 Unless you have a strong strategy in place before you start, you could be missing out on invaluable opportunities for greater conversions.
 The ability to view desktop landing pages on mobile devices should not be the reason not to design specialized mobile pages.
 People interact differently with sites on mobile devices.
 Having the world within the palm of their hands and requiring everything they look for to be just a click (or tap, if you insist) away means that mobile users are impatient and in need of a landing page that is created only for their convenience.
 If you are looking for web design services to help you with creating your best mobile landing page, look no further and contact our company.